 Mental health affects how people think.
 You might think of conditions such as depression and anxiety as being about emotions.
 And while some people with depression feel persistently sad, for example, that’s not the only way depression plays out.
 It can also make people feel unfocused, exhausted, irritable and apathetic—none of which are conducive to work.2 Even mild depression can have these same effects.3 That’s not to say that people with mental health conditions can’t be valuable employees, but rather that it can keep them from functioning at their best.

 Even when people who are experiencing mental health issues show up, they may be less productive.
-One in three employees say that their mental health harmed their productivity in the past year, according to the Aflac WorkForces Report.6 Other research shows that across the board, people are performing below their full capacity because of mental health, resulting in a 28% loss of productivity across organizations.7 That productivity loss adds up: The World Health Organization estimates that $1 trillion is lost annually due to the toll of depression and anxiety alone.8
+Nearly half of all workers indicate their personal mental health has negatively affected their productivity in the past year, according to the Aflac WorkForces Report.6 Other research shows that across the board, people are performing below their full capacity because of mental health, resulting in a 28% loss of productivity across organizations.7 That productivity loss adds up: The World Health Organization estimates that $1 trillion is lost annually due to the toll of depression and anxiety alone.8

 So businesses try to support their employees—but employees might not feel the impact.
 You’re probably not shocked to hear that Americans’ mental health has been suffering, and neither are your peers.
 But business leaders on the whole seem to overestimate the impact that their mental health support has on their employees.
 Nearly two-thirds of employers say that they support their employees’ mental health well, but only 51% of employees agree.9 And when employees don’t feel supported, they walk: 50% of employees say that they have left roles at previous jobs due to mental health reasons, voluntarily or involuntarily.10